dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 are provided. {{sec-models}} provides an overview of the various protocols and how they can be used in the 3GPP 5G architecture is provided.
 Details of the protocols are provided as references in the respective sections.
-{{sec-integration}} discusses how ID-LOC can be integrated into the 5G framework.
+{{sec-integration}} discusses how various approaches can be integrated into the 5G framework.
-Section 7 provides additional scenarios are related to N3/F1-U; integration of mobility with transport; support for different mobility protocols on different slices of the 5G system, etc. A summary is provided in
+A summary is provided in
 {{sec-summary}}.

 # Conventions and terminology